 It is quite simply , a macro is a small program which allows you to repeat the actions or to automate certain actions.

 So lets take a small example.
 Imagine, for example, that you have a fairly recurring action, for example adding a new line in a table and pre-filling this line.

 Of course, you can do it manually, but if you have to do it a lot of times, well it’ll tire you of doing that and here comes the utility of macros in Excel.

 I’m going to record a macro so that I only have to press a single button and this action is done all at once.

-First, we open the <<Display>> menu and then, on the far right, I have the part about macros.
 What I’m going to do is recording a macro.
-Actually i’m going to record the actions that I will do so I can reuse them afterwards.
+Actually I’m going to record the actions that I will do so I can reuse them afterwards.

 So I click Save.
 I will name my new macro, for example a “MyFirstMacro”, and I will be able to start recording as soon as I press OK.

-So lets do it I am going to insert a new lines in the sheet and i I will for example mark 1000 references and I decide that this line always corresponds to a purchase line.
+So lets do it I am going to insert a new lines in the sheet and then I will for example mark 1000 references and I decide that this line always corresponds to a purchase line.